Exploration into Translation-Equivariant Image Quantization: Experiments

-In Text-to-Image (T $\to$ I), a model should generate an image that expresses the semantics of the given text.
-To evaluate this, we use a Resnet-18~\cite{he2016deep} classifier on the generated images to classify color and digit.
-This classifier was pre-trained on our colored MNIST ($28 \times 28$ resolution) to achieve 99.5\% accuracy for digit and 100\% for color.
-We cropped a digit of size $28 \times 28$ from each quadrant of the generated images of size $64 \times 64$ to use the pre-trained classifier.
-We evaluate the model on two test sets: 1) with the same constraint as the train set, denoted as `Seen' 2) with a different constraint than the train set, denoted as `Unseen'.
-We decoded the quantized image indices using top-$k$ sampling~\cite{fan2018hierarchical} where $k = 0.1 \times (\text{codebook size} + \text{word vocab size})$.

-We measured the digit accuracy when the generated image had one (`Quad1'), two (`Quad2'), three ('Quad3'), and four digits ('Quad4').
-Each case had about approximately 600 images.
+We measure the digit accuracy when the generated image has one (Quad1), two (Quad2), three (Quad3), and four digits (Quad4).
+Each case has approximately 600 images.
 As an example, in Quad2, given a text \texttt{`the lower right is blue nine, and the white two is on the upper left.'}, a rule-based caption parser will convert the text into \texttt{\{(LR, B, 9), (UL, W, 2)\}}.
 With the parsed output, we crop the corresponding locations, lower right and upper left, from the generated image.
-Then, we use the pre-trained classifer on two cropped images and predict the digit and color.
-If the predicted digit or color are correct, this leads to increased accuracy.

-\cref{tab:img_digit_acc_quad1} and \cref{tab:img_digit_acc_quad4} show the digit accuracy of text-to-image generation for Quad1 and Quad4, respectively.
-The results for Quad2 and Quad3 are provided in \cref{app:mnist_t2i}, as well as samples generated by the model in \cref{app:mnist_gen_samples}.
-We can see that the Baseline suffers a significant performance drop when moving from `Seen' to `Unseen'.
-Using the orthogonality regularization, on the other hand, undergoes a dramatically smaller decrease, clearly demonstrating the importance of translation equivariance in the quantized space.
-Additionally, we can see that both Baseline and Ours have a harder time handling multiple `Unseen' digits at once (Quad4).
-For color accuracy, as per our previous conjecture, both Baseline and Ours experienced negligible performance drop when moving from `Seen` to `Unseen` (99.9\% accuracy to 99.8\% accuracy), the detailed numbers are reported in \cref{app:mnist_t2i}.
+Then, we measure the accuracy of digits on these two cropped images using a pretrained classifier with a accuracy of 99.5\%.

+We compare Ours, which uses the SC downsampling method with the orthogonality regularization, with four baselines.
+As shown in \Cref{tab:img_text_digit_acc}, our method brings significant performance improvements compared to the baselines (MB, MP, CB, SC), clearly demonstrating the importance of translation equivariance in the quantized space.